 An intensive workshop with radio producer and writer Jeremy Mortimer that explores the many exciting possibilities of writing professionally for radio.
-A joint workshop in

-MA in Screenwriting Commencing January 2022 collaboration with the Sound, Editing and Composing Departments with recording of actors and production of soundscapes and music.
+A joint workshop in collaboration with the Sound, Editing and Composing Departments with recording of actors and production of soundscapes and music.